gvwilson/sensibleadventures/nardica/nardica.md

 in the two-wheeled grocery cart she pulled behind her.

-Johnson Wales had already loaded his toolboxes onto the back of the little three-wheeled truck that was to take them to the train.
+Johnson Wales had already loaded his toolboxes onto the back of the little three-wheeled truck that was to take them into town.
 Four Marines stood beside it, their armor still showing scars from the attack.
 Honesty wasn't among them---all Wales had been able to find out for Iffy was that she was healing well, but still being kept asleep.
 Iffy had recorded half a dozen messages for her and deleted each one before sending a brief note back to Rothera to tell her First and Second that their Third was all right.
 She had no idea if or when it would reach them, but it was all she could do.

 She climbed into the back of the truck and sat next to her foster mother.
 Aunt Naggie put an arm around her.
 "All set?" she asked.